 Clean Chocolate Donut Holes that Actually Taste Good.
 REAL Good!

-Made with sprouted whole grain spelt flour (I like One Degree Organics in photo to left) and sweetened primarily with dehydrated ground dates in the form of “date sugar” , you may be inclined to think Clean Donut Holes might not be worth eating.
+We made these sweetened primarily with dehydrated ground dates in the form of “date sugar” , you may be inclined to think Clean Donut Holes might not be worth eating.
 But that is not the case.

-And the fact they are baked and not fried doesn’t interfere with the flavor either.
+And the fact that they baked and not fried doesn’t interfere with the flavor either.
 Of course my donut holes are also missing things like artificial flavor, artificial colors Red 40, Green 3 and Blue 1, partially hydrogenated cottonseed oil, preservatives and other similar suspects, but I don’t think you’ll miss any of that stuff either (wink).

 Oh, and if you are more of a “whole” donut kind of person, here’s a gluten-free donut recipe that is equally as tasty.